 , which automate and connect all marketing data and optimize customer journeys across all touch points.

-The listed programs allow you to set mailing and lead customers through the pipeline in the built-in CRM, create reports and track various metrics with no need to switch between several different tools
+All of the listed tools are united by a common set of features: the possibility to set mailing and lead customers through the pipeline in the built-in CRM, create reports and track various metrics with no need to switch between several different tools